-The new second edition of this cutting-edge text includes substantial revisions but retains the essential strengths of the original text: clear instruction on reporting and producing for multiple platforms; real-world examples and advice from professional journalists; discussion questions and hands-on exercises.
+The new third edition of this cutting-edge text includes substantial revisions but retains the essential strengths of the original text: clear instruction on reporting and producing for multiple platforms; real-world examples and advice from professional journalists; discussion questions and hands-on exercises.
+A new structure clarifies the focus of each chapter, allowing users to review material either thematically (writing, storytelling and producing) or by medium (broadcast and multimedia).
 New screen shots, images and examples are included throughout.
-There’s also a new focus on the use of social media and mobile devices in gathering and disseminating news.
+There’s also an intensified focus on the use of social media and mobile devices in gathering and disseminating news.

 “No other text does such a thorough job of integrating new media into traditional TV reporting,” says Michael Cremedas of Syracuse University.